Mona Zaki

-Mona Ali Mohamed Zaki (منى علي محمد زكي; born 18 November 1977) is an Egyptian actress and producer.
+Mona Ali Mohamed Zaki (منى علي محمد زكي; born 18 November 1977) is an Egyptian actress.

 Early life and education

-Mona Ali Mohamed Zaki was born in Cairo to her parents Ali Mohamed and Tahini Zaki on 18 November 1976.
+Mona Ali Mohamed Zaki was born in Cairo to her parents Ali Mohamed and Tahini Zaki on 18 November 1977.
 Her father was a university professor who held a number of international posts.
 After living in the United States, the UK and then Kuwait, Zaki returned to Cairo when she was thirteen.
 Since her Kuwaiti diploma was not accredited in Egypt and not accepted by any school, Zaki had some free time and auditioned on a whim for Bil 'Arabi Al-Fasih (In Formal Arabic), a play directed by Mohamed Sobhi.
 She got the role and put her schooling on hold until the end of the play's year-and-half run, at which point Zaki returned to the United States to enroll in a two-year program at the Heritage Academy in Louisiana.
 Upon returning to Cairo in 1993 she briefly attended the Institute of Dramatic Arts before enrolling at the Faculty of Mass Communication, Cairo University.

 Career

 1990s

 In 1989, when she was 13, Zaki landed her first acting role in Mohamed Sobhi's play Bel Araby El Faseeh (In Formal Arabic) after answering a casting call.
 The production ran for a year-a-half.
 Her next role came in 1994 while a student at Cairo University, in her TV debut in El A'elah, (The Family), a Ramadan television series.
 She appeared in a succession of popular TV series in the '90s including Al Helmeya Nights in 1995; Zizinia (1997–2000); Ahalina (Our Kin) in 1997 and El Daw' El Sharid (The Stray Light) in 1998.

 Her first film role was in the 1998 crime drama El Katl ElLaziz (Sweet Killing), starring Mervat Amin, one of Egypt's most popular actresses at the time.
-Other films followed including Idhak El Soura Titla' Hilwa (Smile, the Photo Comes about Better) (1998); Sa'idi fil Gam'a Al-Amrikiya (Upper Egyptian in the American University) (1998); Omar 2000, El Hobb El Awal (The First Love), and Leih Khallitni Ahibbak all of which were box office hits.
+Other films followed including Idhak El Soura Titla' Hilwa (Smile, the Photo Comes about Better) (1998); Sa'idi fil Gam'a Al-Amrikiya (Upper Egyptian in the American University) (1998); Omar 2000, El Hobb El Awal (The First Love), and Leih Khallitni Ahibbak (Why Did You Let Me Love You?),' all of which were box office hits.

 During this period, Zaki continued to take to the stage in several plays, including Le'b Eyal (Child's Play), Ya Messafer Wahdak, (Lone Traveler), and Afrouto.